electricalwind/tuna/docs/languagemodelling.md

 # The Language Modelling package

-The Language Modelling package offer a functional way to parameterize n-gram models, train them based on tokenized text, and compute the cross-entropy of one or more files
+The Language Modelling package offer a functional way to parameterize n-gram models, train them based on tokenized text, and compute the cross-entropy of one or more files.

 ## What is it?

-The Language Modelling package provide an interface to train and build Ngram model and compute the cross entropy of some text according to them.
+The Language Modelling package provides an interface to train and build Ngram models and compute the cross entropy of some text, according to them.
 It currently offers an implementation of this interface based on [KYLM](https://github.com/neubig/kylm).
 Hence it offers all parameters integrated in kylm, e.g., n, smoothing techniques, unknown threshold...

 ## Requirements